-Whether you’re thinking about starting a family of your own or you want to keep track of your cycle as a form of contraception, it’s pretty likely that this isn’t the first time you’ve heard the word ovulation - the term used to describe when the egg is released from your ovaries and the time when you’re considered most fertile.
+Whether you’re thinking about starting a family of your own or you want to keep track of your fertility as a form of contraception, it’s pretty likely that this isn’t the first time you’ve heard the word ovulation - the term used to describe when the egg is released from the ovary and the time every month when you’re considered most fertile.

 Like plenty of aspects of our health and wellbeing, each woman’s menstrual cycle is different.
 According to the NHS, the average is usually every 28 days but cycles can vary anywhere between 21 to 40 days .
 And while research suggests that women ovulate around day 14, this too can differ and ovulation can even occur at different times each month.
 Sound complex?
 Don’t worry!
-Knowing the signs of ovulation and ovulation symptoms can help you stay in tune with your cycle and get to know your unique fertile days.
+Knowing the signs of ovulation and ovulation symptoms such as cervical mucus changes and body temperature shifts can help you stay in tune with your cycle and get to know your unique fertile days.

 Some common ovulation signs and symptoms include: